Hands-On Tutorial: Plugin Store¶

-From the Flow, select the two output datasets relevant for this tutorial: income_per_tract_usa_copy and merchants_by_state.
+From the Flow, select the end datasets required for this tutorial: income_per_tract_usa_copy and transactions_by_merchant_id

-Now in the Jobs tab, we can see all 11 activities Dataiku DSS will perform.
+In the Jobs tab, you can see all the activities that Dataiku will perform.

-Click Run and observe how Dataiku DSS progresses through the list of activities.
+Click Run, and observe how Dataiku progresses through the list of activities.

 Inspect the Data¶